DOE COVID-19 Workplace Safety Framework

 Sites must continue contact tracing to help identify, track, and manage contacts of COVID-19 cases.
-Site contact tracing must be done in collaboration with, and support of the contact tracing programs of local health departments.
-Site/Facility Federal Workplace Safety Plans should include site procedures and protocols to implement infection control and workplace safety efforts once informed of a case of COVID-19 (either due to specific symptoms or positive test).
-Disclosures of COVID-19 cases (either due to specific symptoms or positive test) should be made to local public health officials as required or necessary to provide for the public health and safety of DOE employees and contractors in accordance with local public health mandates.
+Site contact tracing must be done in collaboration with, and support of the contact tracing programs of local health departments, as applicable.
+Site/Facility Workplace Safety plans should include site procedures and protocols to implement infection control and workplace safety efforts once informed of a case of COVID-19.
+Disclosures of COVID-19 cases should be made to local public health officials as required or necessary to provide for the public health and safety of DOE employees and contractors in accordance with local public health mandates.
 Where a site does not have the capability to perform contact tracing or needs additional assistance, the DOE COVID-19 Hotline Response Team will perform the contact tracing or assist as needed.

 Programs and sites will continue to follow established protocol for reporting to the DOE COVID-19 Hotline.
 All confirmed cases (including updates, whether an individual is working onsite or on telework) must be reported to the DOE COVID-19 Hotline within one business day.
 Other cases (possible, cautionary, other, or cleared) may be reported to the DOE COVID-19 Hotline.
 Sites may use the COVID- 19 Hotline’s application to track cases at their site.
 To promote transparency and safety, sites will notify the workforce about confirmed COVID cases, as relevant and appropriate, consistent with local and Federal privacy and confidentiality regulations and laws.
 Depending on the circumstances and such factors as the size of the site, notifications will be made by contacting individuals or by issuing broader messages.
 In addition, DOE will continue to regularly provide its workforce with anonymized, aggregate data on DOE confirmed cases.